Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By ReenRN.
 - This cube is based of the ghosts from the original pac-man arcade game.

+cube 434:
+- By bugpesto.
+- References the classic Clubstep monster.

 cube 435:
 - By AngelozDD.